William D. Leahy: Early life and education

-William Daniel Leahy was born in Hampton, Iowa, on May 6, 1875, the first of seven children of Michael Anthony Leahy, a lawyer and American Civil War veteran, who was elected to the Iowa Legislature in 1872, and his wife Rose Mary née Hamilton.
+William Daniel Leahy was born in Hampton, Iowa, on 6 May 1875, the first of seven children of Michael Anthony Leahy, a lawyer and American Civil War veteran, who was elected to the Iowa Legislature in 1872, and his wife Rose Mary née Hamilton.
 Both parents were born in the United States but his grandparents were immigrants from Ireland.
 He had five brothers and a sister.
-His father was re-elected in 1874, but moved to Wausau, Wisconsin in 1882.
+His father was re-elected in 1874, but moved to Wausau, Wisconsin, in 1882.
 In 1889, the family moved again, this time to Ashland, Wisconsin, where Leahy attended high school.
 His nose was broken in an American football match and his family lacked the money to get it fixed, so it remained crooked for the rest of his life.

-Leahy wanted to attend the United States Military Academy at West Point, New York, but this required an Congressional appointment, and Leahy was unable to secure one.
-His local Congressman, Thomas Lynch, offered Leahy an appointment to the United States Naval Academy in Annapolis, Maryland, which was much less popular among boys in the landlocked Midwestern United States.
+Leahy wanted to attend the United States Military Academy at West Point, New York, but this required a Congressional appointment, and Leahy was unable to secure one.
+His local congressman, Thomas Lynch, offered Leahy an appointment to the United States Naval Academy in Annapolis, Maryland, which was much less popular among boys in the landlocked Midwest.
 Leahy passed the entrance examinations and was admitted as a naval cadet in May 1893.

 Leahy learned how to sail on the USS Constellation on a summer cruise to Europe, although the vessel only made it as far as the Azores before breaking down.
 He graduated 35th out of 47 in the class of 1897.
-His class was the most successful ever: five of its members would reach four-star rank while on active duty: Leahy, Thomas C. Hart, Arthur J. Hepburn, Orin G. Murfin and Harry E. Yarnell.
-As of 2022, no other class had had more than four.
+His class was the most successful ever: Five of its members reached four-star rank while on active duty: Leahy, Thomas C. Hart, Arthur J. Hepburn, Orin G. Murfin, and Harry E. Yarnell.
+As of 2022, no other class has had more than four.

 Naval service

-Spanish-American War
+Spanish–American War

-Until 1912 naval cadets graduating from Annapolis had to complete two years' duty at sea and pass examinations before they could be commissioned as ensigns.
-Leahy was assigned to the battleship USS Oregon, which was then at Vancouver, British Columbia for celebrations of Queen Victoria's Diamond Jubilee.
+Until 1912, naval cadets graduating from Annapolis had to complete two years' duty at sea and pass examinations before they could be commissioned as ensigns.
+Leahy was assigned to the battleship USS Oregon, which was then at Vancouver, British Columbia, for celebrations of Queen Victoria's Diamond Jubilee.
 He was on board when she made a dash through the Strait of Magellan, and around South America in the spring of 1898 to participate in the Spanish–American War.
-The Oregon took part in the blockade and bombardment of Santiago and shelled the small town of Guantánamo, which Leahy felt was "unnecessary and cruel".
-In the Battle of Santiago on July 3, Leahy was in command of the ship's forward turret.
+The Oregon took part in the blockade and bombardment of Santiago and shelled the small town of Guantánamo, which Leahy felt was "unnecessary and cruel."
+In the Battle of Santiago on 3 July, Leahy was in command of the ship's forward turret.
 This was the only naval battle Leahy witnessed in person.